Welcome to our Right to Choose home

 • We’re the only provider to offer a neurodevelopmental service that includes post-diagnostic care.

-• Our unique psychoeducation workshops are a space for you and your family to better understand your diagnosis and receive ongoing support.
+• Our unique psychoeducation groups are a space for you and your family to better understand your diagnosis and receive ongoing support.

 • Our highly trained, accredited clinicians can prescribe medication where appropriate.